miccal/bing-wallpaper-applescript/README.md

 `grep --only-matching "\"url\":\"\/.*\.jpg"`

-then pulls out the `url` location from the previous output, so that the command
+then pulls out relevant part of the `url` location from the previous output, so that the command

 ```
 curl --silent "http://www.bing.com/HPImageArchive.aspx?format=js&uhd=1&idx=0&n=1&mkt=ja-JP" | grep --only-matching "\"url\":\"\/.*\.jpg"